Rep. Bob Barr

 Voting Record

 From Jan 1995 to Nov 2002, Barr missed 170 of 4,737 roll call votes, which is 3.6%.
-This is worse than the median of 2.8% among the lifetime records of representatives serving in Nov 2002.
+This is on par with the median of 2.8% among the lifetime records of representatives serving in Nov 2002.
 The chart below reports missed votes over time.

 Primary Sources